 The costs depend on your application and your application domain and might vary a lot.
-If you are developing software for an aircraft, the costs of a software defect might be huge, whereas if you building some software as a pet project the possible costs of a defect might be close to zero.
+If you are developing software for an aircraft, the costs of a software defect might be huge, whereas if you are developing software for a pet project the possible costs of a defect might be close to zero.

 Costs might consist of claims because of liability, but most of the costs are indirect and hard to measure.
-Think about loss of image if a software bug in your system shows up in the news papers.
+Think about the loss of reputation if a software bug in your system shows up in the news.
 Or, at a smaller scale, if your software is not maintainable, lots of extra costs are needed to add a new feature.

 It begins with the realization that each stakeholder in the organization has different need for a view on the same data.